High Priests of America

 ⚞ ♝ ⚟

 Shaazgai eagerly joined the gossiping high priests, and through leisurely inquiry found out that decades ago Tlaloc received abundant sacrifices of healthy children.
-Until one day, Tletl Machiliztli, the predecessor of the current supervising highpriest conveniently of the same name, woke up and announced they would do this no more, and only allowed infrequent sacrifices of sick children.
-That morning he had also changed his mind on a whole number of things, and since then had modified a lot of their services and customs to be more old-fashioned.
+Until one day, Tletl Machiliztli, the predecessor of the current supervising high priest coincidentally of the same name, woke up and announced they would do this no more, and only allowed infrequent sacrifices of very sick children.
+That morning the man had also changed his mind on a whole number of things, and since then had modified a lot of their services and customs to be more old-fashioned.
 His successor, the new Tletl Machiliztli, had promised to bring the child sacrifices back.
 But when he came to power, he did no such thing, because his dying namesake had made him swear that he would not.
 The elderly high priests were still cross with the dead Tletl Machiliztli over that.
 Shaazgai sympathized with them.
 How unfortunate indeed that a dying man would force his will like that on the living.
 Were the two men very similar, Shaazgai asked.
 Oh yes, very similar.
 The new one strove to imitate the old one in every way.
 A most dedicated successor.

 A most dedicated successor, indeed.
 Shaazgai knew then he had struck down the wrong man.